 This option directs Sophos Anti-Virus to send whatever it sends to the screen to a particular file or device as well.
-For example directs Sophos Anti-Virus to send screen output to the file log.txt.
+For example sweep PATH -p=log.txt directs Sophos Anti-Virus to send screen output to the file log.txt.